-For secondary education, to facilitate transfer to a four-year college as a junior, students planning to become middle school or high school physical education teachers are encouraged to complete both the Secondary Education specialization and at least a specialization in the subjects they plan to teach.
+For secondary education, to facilitate transfer to a four-year college as a junior, students planning to become middle school or high school physical education teachers are encouraged to complete programs in both Secondary Education and in the subject(s) they plan to teach.
 Consult your advisor every semester when selecting courses.

-ASSOCIATE OF SCIENCE with specialization in PHYSICAL EDUCATION
+ASSOCIATE OF SCIENCE PHYSICAL EDUCATION

 Number and Title Credits

-Students should refer to the Gradua ation
+Students should refer to the Graduation on

 Requirements on pages 30-38 31-37